Bisphosphonates (Intravenous/IV)

 Since osteoporosis doesn’t usually have any symptoms such as pain (until a fracture occurs) you will not ‘feel’ any immediate benefit from your treatment with bisphosphonates.

 If used for Paget’s disease, bone pain may lessen with time.
-Your doctor will explain the likely benefits for you.
+Your doctor will explain the likely benefits relevant to you.

 You may be asked to have tests to check the effect of treatment on your bones.
 For example, a bone mineral density test (DEXA scan) is usually done after one to two years of treatment.
-This is an X-ray that involves a very small amount of radiation.
+This is a type of x-ray, which involves a very small amount of radiation.

-Sometimes tests of urine or blood are also used to measure the effects of treatment on bone formation and breakdown.
+Tests of urine or blood are sometimes used to measure the effects of treatment on bone formation and breakdown.

 How are IV bisphosphonates given?